cardoo-finance/integration-doc/index.md

 - **Issued Guarantee** - A legally binding commitment between Cardoo and a car rental company in accordance with a contract in a context of an Order
 - **Guarantee State** - Our decision regarding guarantee issuance
 - **Order** - An entity, a collection of services in a context of a specified car rental booking
-- **One-time Order** - A type of order with fixed pickup and drop-off dates and no recurrent payments.
+- **One-time Order** - A type of order with fixed pickup and drop-off dates and no recurring payments.
 - **Order Approval Process** - Our internal process aimed to determine whether we are willing to issue a Guarantee
 - **Price Request** - A request to calculate the cost of a Deposit Free service in a context of a specified car rental parameters